 “Your country is run by the Jews.”

-Finally, the last two weeks of my 13 month stay, I found the perfect response to where are you from, “Brazil.”
+Finally, in the last two weeks of my 13 month stay, I found the perfect response to where are you from, “Brazil.”
 It was like the second coming of Mohammed, every taxi driver welcomed me with et-fa-dahl, et-fa-dahl, even stopping at the nearest soft drink stand for a complimentary coke, tea or coffee.
 The Egyptians, don’t want to be called Arabs, wished they could speak French, think the Italians are humorous, and obviously love the Brazilians.

-When I became a New Home Sales Counselor (a used car salesman in coat and tie) in a melting pot subdivision in suburban Houston, I learned the inside scoop on Islam.
+When I became a New Home Sales Counselor (a used car salesman in coat and tie) of a melting pot subdivision in suburban Houston, I learned the inside scoop on Islam.
 My three block ladder shaped sales territory had a Sunni mosque on the east end, a Shia one on the west end, Houston’s largest Evangelical Black church on the south and fringed by Houston’s 30% Hispanic community.
 One day I looked out my second floor office at Meshaq, Shadrach and Abendago.
 The seventh son of the Holy Father, (pictured next to Modi, the new leader of India) the son’s number two and their realtor, all wearing white pajamas and white with gold trim caps.
 They loved my model home, so much that they wanted to buy it furnishings and all.

 Shallow salesman me, runs down there groveling with et-fa-dahls and all but converts to Islam.
 Meshaq and gang were Dahwoodi Bohras (Urdu: داؤدی بوہرہ, also spelled Daudi Bohra), one of 72 varieties of Islam, referred to as the Jews of the Islamic world, with major enclaves in London, Kenya, Bombay, Detroit and now Houston.

 The Bohra’s became my best and most favorite customers in the neighborhood.
-They built the most expensive home, paid for the whole thing in $10,000 money orders, bought another home for their sheikh and installed the first pee-on-the-floor toilet in ‘Pioneer Homes’ history.
+They built the most expensive homes, paid for the whole thing in $10,000 money orders, bought another home for their sheikh and installed the first pee-on-the-floor toilet in ‘Pioneer Homes’ history.
 When I complained to my Boston French-Portuguese boss that he had given me the ugliest ‘2650 Stockdale’ spec home to sell, he replied, “there was always an ass for every seat.”
 After my third sale of a squat (Asian) toilet to the Bohra crowd, I boasted at our Monday morning sales meeting, “now boss, we have a seat for every ass.”

 The Sunni mosque brought me two Palestinian engineers and their families and my all-time favorite a Pakistani ship captain who ferried busted freighters from the Med through the Suez to Karachi.
 We commiserated over his dealings with a thieving Egyptian crew and my Bill Murray, “Ground Hog’s Day” repetitive taxi driver interrogations.
 I interrogated the Bohra’s about their beef with the Sunni’s and vice-a-versa the Sunni’s grudge with the Shiites.
 I listened to my Vietnamese AOTOCAD Jock’s war stories of fleeing Thai pirates on his open sea voyage to the Philippines.
 I quizzed my Krishna Indian family about karma and dharma.
 I taught Browns, Blacks, Whites and Off-Whites, how they could buy a brand new home for little or nothing down.
 They taught me that each person’s faith or religious philosophy belonged to them and came about from the culture in which they were nurtured.

-My culture was surviving as a nurtured Christian Scientist among the Catholics and Protestants on Mooney Avenue.
+My culture was surviving as a stoically nurtured Christian Scientist among the Catholics and Protestants on Mooney Avenue.
 My passive-aggressive satirical humor was threatening Esther with, “I want to go to Notre Dame and become a doctor.”
 Marion aka my father, encouraged my passive-aggressive anti-religious behavior by dropping us off at church, picking us up afterwards but not attending services himself.
 He smoked, didn’t drink anything stronger than coffee and offered no opinion on religion.
 When I went off to Walnut Hills High School his counsel was, “If you don’t learn from the Jews, you won’t learn anything.”

 Save for one snow day, I had a six-year perfect attendance record at Walnut Hills.
 My extra-curricular, after school, commitment was to never miss a single episode of “The Mickey Mouse Club”.
 My meta-physical, mind over matter, you don’t believe in doctors, nurturing in a Judeo-Christian culture left me socially retarded.
 What I did learn from the Jews, was their universal penchant for scholastic achievement.
 My religion stressed, “Therefore, man is not material, he is Spiritual.”
 I ended up near the top of the bottom third, 218/305 of my WHHS ’61 Class, while suffering headaches (self-criticism) after Sunday school class because of my failure to reconcile what appears real is unreal.